Carlos Batara – Immigration Lawyer header image

 Winning permanent residence through a family member is a two-step process.

-Once the petition filed by your U.S. citizen or permanent resident sponsor is approved, your case will be given a priority date.
+Once the petition filed by your U.S. citizen or permanent resident sponsor is filed, your case will be given a priority date.

 3. What Is The Priority Date?